Celts to the Crèche

 Place of Resurrection: Æbbe likely died at Coldingham probably about 682 or early 683.
-There is a piece of cross shaft with the word “Abbae” on it at Whitby Abbey.
-It is thought that possibly her relics were taken there as that is where her brothers Oswald and Oswi were likely buried.
 After the death of Æbbe, on the 25th August AD 683, the community fell into greater disorder than ever and through carelessness, the monastery caught light and was burnt to the ground.
 The monastic site was abandoned, and by the first half of the 8th century, as Bede confirms, the site was deserted.

 Coldingham Priory was reestablished in 1098 by King Edgar of Scotland.

 The early work of Æbbe in establishing the Christian religion in southeast Scotland was not forgotten.
 In a book written about c.1200 by the monks of the reestablished Coldingham, they tell of many pilgrims visiting the Kirk Hill and the spring at Well Mouth, located at the top of the beach now called Horse Castle Bay.
 It is interesting, that among other gifts, King James IV bestowed revenues from the priory at Coldingham on his new queen, Margaret Tudor in 1503.